-The Football Association have confirmed England will play friendlies against Peru, Ecuador and Honduras ahead of the 2014 FIFA World Cup.
+The Football Association have confirmed England will play friendlies against Peru, Ecuador and Honduras ahead of the 2014 World Cup.

 Peru will provide the opposition at Wembley on May 30 before England head to Miami's Sunlife Stadium for the games against Ecuador and Honduras.